 Where did my art come from?

-Have you ever received an inheritance from a relative or friend that you did not realize its true worth until later in life?
-Not until I sat down to give a little history of how my love for art has affected my life in ministry, did I realize the rich inheritance my mother passed down to me through her creative, unselfish, love.
+Have you ever received an inheritance from a relative or friend, but you didn’t realize its true worth until later in life?
+It wasn’t until I sat down to give a little history of how my love for art has affected my life in ministry did I realize the rich inheritance my mother passed down to me through her creative, unselfish love.

 I trudged heavily into the kitchen with my little box in one hand while I wiped my eyes with the other.
-And there stood my mother, in her work apron, not the one she cooks in.
-And she had covered the same table where I had my first art lesson with newspaper, and asked me to squeeze onto the crude plywood pallet she had made, a small bit of Cadmium yellow beside a dab of Cobalt blue.
-Then she meticulously she began blending the two colors together with the old bone handled butter knife.
-And suddenly, like magic, when yellow and blue became green, and red and yellow became orange, and when a hint of black added to more red, she mixed siennas, and with more yellow she created endless hues of umbers.
+There stood my mother in her work apron, not the one she cooks in.
+She had covered the same table where I had my first art lesson with newspaper and asked me to squeeze onto the crude plywood pallet she had made, a small bit of Cadmium yellow beside a dab of Cobalt blue.
+Then she meticulously began blending the two colors together with the old bone-handled butter knife.
+Suddenly, like magic, when yellow and blue became green, and red and yellow became orange, and when a hint of black added to more red, she mixed siennas, and with more yellow she created endless hues of umbers.
 But the best part to it all that morning, I quickly forgot about what I once wanted.
 Disappointment vanished.
-And through out the Christmas holidays my mother and I created all the colors of the universe–– from five tubes of paint.
+And throughout the Christmas holidays my mother and I created all the colors of the universe–– from five tubes of paint.

 And Mother gave me a second inheritance: A love for color.

 And I did paint my first work, an old water mill.
 That was only the beginning of many paintings I’d do for family and friends, and yes, even once did one for my ninth grade girl friend.
 It must not have been worth much cause she dumped me for some football player after she got the painting.

 I could not afford expensive canvasses, so I learned to adapt to painting on scrap pieces of plywood that I’d pull from trash dumps at building sites around the city.
 My senior year I tackled the largest piece I’d ever done of clipper ship on plywood that remains with us even now.